Mexico’s Mayan World: A Birding and Photography Adventure

 Within its preserved archeological zone, Muyil has a wonderful forest with maintained trails, a flooded forest boardwalk and a canopy tower that overlooks the forest and nearby lagoons.
 Dzitnup and its sunken caverns offer a taste of the exotic along with a perennially nice birding day.
 Kohunlich with its impressive ruins and tropical forest is a dramatic departure from the dry forests of the northern Yucatan Peninsula.

-In accord with Mexico’s determination to save its ancient ruins, the protected tropical forests near Coba offer some of the best places to look for birds in the Northern Yucatan Peninsula.
+In addition, Mexico’s determination to save its ancient ruins, the protected tropical forests near the Mayan ruins of Coba offer one of the best places to look for birds in the Northern Yucatan Peninsula.

 Dating from the Mayan Classic period, Ek Balam sits astride the transition from scrubby, tropical deciduous forest from the south and the dry north coast.
 At the time of our visit, many nesting species from the north are enjoying their winter vacation in the area and warblers, flycatchers and orioles are well represented.
 It also continues to provide annual surprises for our groups: Singing Quail at a few feet, Yucatan Bobwhite with young, Turquoise-browed Motmot calling from near its nest cavity and ant swarms attended by many Red-throated Ant-tanagers are examples.